6.4 Mechanical Modalities: Traction, CPM, Compression Pumps

 Muscle relaxation, soft-tissue stretch25-30%Lower threshold; comfortable

-Disc problem with radiculopathy50-100% (often around 50%)Higher loads, sustained or long-hold intermittent
+Disc problem with radiculopathy50%+ (often around 50%)Higher loads, sustained or long-hold intermittent

-A split table or friction-reduction surface is required so that the lower body slides freely with the pull.
+A split table or friction-reduction surface is required so the lower body slides freely with the pull; without it, much of the force is lost to friction.
 Treatment time is usually 10-20 minutes.
-Patient position is supine with hips and knees flexed (90/90 position) for posterior elements, or prone for anterior elements.
+Patient position is supine with hips and knees flexed (90/90 position) to favor the posterior structures, or prone for the anterior elements.

 Cervical traction